ErpNetDocs/tech/modules/system/security/groups/power-users.md

 The Power Users group:

-1. Grants access to the **Security (Access Permissions)** panel and allows Power Users to make it accessible/hidden from regular users.
+1. Grants access to the **Security (Access Permissions)** panel and allows Power Users to make it accessible/hidden for regular users.

-2. Has users always **manually** added.
+2. Has users always **manually added**.
 Unlike in the **Administrators** group type, there is no checkbox or automated assignment process.

 3. **Cannot** be edited directly by users.
 This includes changing its name and header.